Development and Promotion of Bamboo Housing Technology in East Africa

 4. To improve sustainable production and marketing of modern bamboo housing through value chain analysis and technology research.

 5. To build local capacities to sustainably produce and supply bamboo materials by training local communities to cultivate, manage and pre-process bamboo resources for the housing industry.
-METHODOLOGY

 The proposed research will be Action Research.
 Project partners and related stakeholders will be directly involved throughout the project cycle from problem analysis to project implementation and monitoring and evaluation.
 There are several objectives of the project and for each objective different methodologies will be applied.
 The research will take place in Ethiopia, Uganda and Kenya and some of the activities will be specific to only one or two countries and while others will be carried out in all three countries.